 Q: I told the principal/teacher/IEP chairperson that I think my child might have a disability.
 She told me in the hall that we don’t need to have a meeting because my child won’t qualify for special education because he is too smart/too young/getting ok grades.
 Is this right?

-A: NO. When a parent believes that their child MIGHT have a disability and asks the school to consider this concern, the school is obligated to bring a team of people together to consider whether the child needs to be evaluated formally.
+A: NO. When a parent believes that their child MIGHT have a disability and asks the school to consider this concern and special education eligibility, the school is obligated to bring a team of people together to consider whether the child needs to be evaluated formally.
 No one (or two or three) people can decide this outside of a formal IEP meeting.